ooples/pine_script_docs/source/essential/Alerts.rst

 is used in the message of alerts triggering on each *order fill event*.
 When only using the ``{{strategy.order.alert_message}}`` placeholder in the "Message" field and the
 ``alert_message`` parameter is present in only some of the order-generating ``strategy.*()`` function calls in your strategy, an empty string will replace the placeholder in the message of alerts triggered by any order-generating ``strategy.*()`` function call not using the ``alert_message`` parameter.

+While other placeholders can be used in the "Create Alert" dialog box's "Message" field by users create alerts on *order fill events*, they cannot be used in the argument of ``alert_message``.